kevin5566/icicSimOpt/README.md

 # icicSimOpt
-input: scenario output: possible allocation throughput result
+Need only input scenario, it will show all possible allocation result.